Binawei/DevopsPipeline/COMPLETE-USAGE-GUIDE.md

 ### **Deployment Fails:**
 - Verify AWS credentials in GitHub secrets
-- Check if EC2 SSH key is correct
+- Check ECS task logs in AWS Console
-- Ensure your app has health check endpoint
+- Ensure your app runs on port 8080

-### **No Approval Button:**
-- Make sure you're on main/master branch
-- Check environment protection is set up
-- Verify environment name is `production-approval`

 ### **App Not Accessible:**
-- Wait 5-10 minutes for infrastructure setup
+- Wait 5-10 minutes for ECS tasks to start
 - Check AWS Console for Load Balancer status
-- Verify security groups allow traffic
+- Verify ECS tasks are running and healthy

 ---